FMCW Radar

 Sending the ADC data and receiving in MATLAB

-- ADC1 receives the DAC data
+- ADC3 receives the DAC data

-- ADC2 receives microphone #2 data
+- ADC1 receives the microphone #3 data

 A size header adc_byte_length